kubestellar/kubestellar/GOVERNANCE.md

 # KubeStellar Project Governance

-The KubeStellar project is dedicated to solving challenges stemming from multicluster configuration management for edge, multi-cloud, and hybrid cloud.
+The KubeStellar project is dedicated to solving challenges stemming from multi-cluster configuration management for edge, multi-cloud, and hybrid cloud.
 This governance explains how the project is run.

 - [Manifesto](#manifesto)